Theoretical insights for Improving the Schottky-barrier Height at the Ga$_2$O$_3$/Pt Interface: Results

 \subsection{Effect of Strain and Platinum Orientation}

 To show the effect of the choice of the maximal allowable strain when matching interfaces and to provide confidence in our result, we compared best matching interfaces with different strain tolerances.
-Let us focus on two structures between $\beta$-Ga$_2$O$_3$ $(\overline{2}01)$ and Pt (111): one with a strain of less than 8\%, used throughout this paper and presented in Fig.\ref{fig:result}, and one with a strain of less than 2.5\% presented in Fig.~\ref{fig:strict}~A.
+Let us focus on two structures between $\beta$-Ga$_2$O$_3$ $(\overline{2}01)$ and Pt (111): one with a strain of less than 8\%, used throughout this paper and presented in Fig.\ref{fig:result}, and one with a strain of less than 2.5\% presented in Fig.~\ref{fig:strict}(a).
+In both cases, the in-plane strain is fully applied to the platinum side of the interface; gallium oxide retains its DFT-relaxed in-plane lattice parameters.

 We calculated the SBH for the interface with less than 2.5\% strain (panel B) and found a value of 2.4~eV.
-Although it is slightly a higher value than 1.9~eV for 8\% strain, it is consistent with the over-estimation of the SBH and therefore it does not change the main findings of this paper.
+Although it is a slightly higher value than 1.9~eV for 8\% strain, it is consistent with the over-estimation of the SBH and it can be explained in part by the more important finite size effects caused by the thinner Ga$_2$O$_3$ which is required to complete the calculation with this larger cell.

 Notice that one of the principal strains in Fig.~\ref{fig:result} is higher than 8\% and one of the principal strains in Fig.~\ref{fig:strict} is higher than 2.5\%.
 This is because the final interface unit cell must be a supercell of both the unit cells of gallium oxide and platinum as illustrated in panel B and C of Fig.~\ref{fig:strict}.
 This condition is true only for specific principal strains where vertices of the strained Pt and Ga$_2$O$_3$ coincide; Fig.~\ref{fig:result} the principal strains of 9.7\% and 2.1\% are the closest ones to the optimized strains--which are necessarily lower than 8\%--that fulfill this condition.